-“We demonstrated that we can charge an electrical vehicle in ten minutes for a 200 to 300 mile range,” said Chao-Yang Wang, William E. Diefenderfer Chair of mechanical engineering, professor of chemical engineering and professor of materials science and engineering, and director of the Electrochemical Engine Center at Penn State.
+“We demonstrated that we can charge an electric vehicle in ten minutes for a 200 to 300-mile (320 to 480-km) range,” said Chao-Yang Wang, William E. Diefenderfer Chair of mechanical engineering, professor of chemical engineering and professor of materials science and engineering, and director of the Electrochemical Engine Center at Penn State.
 “And we can do this maintaining 2,500 charging cycles, or the equivalent of half a million miles of travel.”

 “Fast charging is the key to enabling widespread introduction of electric vehicles.” — Chao-Yang Wang

 Lithium-ion batteries degrade when rapidly charged at ambient temperatures under 50 degrees Fahrenheit (10 degrees Celsius) because, rather than the lithium ions smoothly being inserted into the carbon anodes, the lithium deposits in spikes on the anode surface.
 This lithium plating reduces cell capacity, but also can cause electrical spikes and unsafe battery conditions.

 Batteries heated above the lithium plating threshold, whether by external or internal heating, will not exhibit lithium plating.